NCAA declares NC State out of CWS because of COVID-19 issues - WTMJ

 NC State was missing four starting position players and had only 13 of its 27 players available for its Friday game, which was delayed an hour after the NCAA said it needed time to complete “health and safety protocols.”
 NC State said “several players” had entered the COVID-19 protocol.

+“The last 24 hours have been extremely difficult for everyone involved and my heart goes out to the student-athletes, coaches and staff of our baseball program,” NC State athletic director Boo Corrigan said in a statement on Saturday morning.

+“The health and safety of our student-athletes and staff will always be our unwavering priority.
+The timing of this is simply devastating for everyone involved, but it doesn’t diminish their incredible accomplishments this season.”

-After the game, North Carolina State coach Elliott Avent grew frustrated and wouldn’t answer directly when asked if he or the baseball program encouraged players to be vaccinated.
+After the game on Friday, North Carolina State coach Elliott Avent grew frustrated and wouldn’t answer directly when asked if he or the baseball program encouraged players to be vaccinated.

 “My job is to teach them baseball, make sure they get an education and keep them on the right track forward,” he said.
 “But I don’t try to indoctrinate my kids with my values or my opinions.
 Obviously, we talk about a lot of things.
 But these are young men that can make their own decisions and that’s what they did.”